JoseyKinnaman/animal_shelter_api/README.md

   * Type "bundle install" to bundle gems
   * Type "rake db:setup" to create databases and migrations
   * Type "rails s" to run on local server
-  * Type "rails c" to try out on rails console
   * Access "localhost:3000"
   * Heroku in Postman or cURL for calls. https://animal-shelter-api.herokuapp.com/pets/random